Terms and Conditions

 How to Read NFL Odds

-To a new football bettor, NFL odds can seem like a foreign language.
-However, once you figure out what moneyline, spread, and point total odds mean, understanding NFL odds becomes a straighforward process.
+NFL odds can seem like a foreign language to a new football bettor.
+However, once you figure out what moneyline, spread, and point total odds mean, understanding NFL odds becomes a straightforward process.
 These three betting markets are the most popular ways to bet on the NFL, so once you're familiar with them, you're ready to start betting.

 Moneyline